 Why is it called the Lost City?

 The Lost City has been given four names over the course of its discovery.
-The indigenous name, Teyuna is alleged to be the name of the lord or the spirit of the city and the most precise name known to date.
-The ‘The Green Hell’ (‘Inferno Verde’) was given by the looters who first stumbled upon it 1976 which started a battle of control in a remote area with disease and poisonous animals.
+The indigenous name, Teyuna, is alleged to be the name of the lord or the spirit of the city and the most precise name known to date.
+The ‘The Green Hell’ (‘Inferno Verde’) was given by the looters who first stumbled upon it in 1975, which started a battle for control in a remote area with disease and poisonous animals.

-The government established a National Park with archaeologists working within it and rebuilding parts of the site, following destruction by looters.
-During this time it was given an archaeological code name: 200, along the Buritaca River.
+The government established a National Park with archaeologists working within it and rebuilding parts of the site following its destruction by looters.
+During this time, it was given an archaeological code name: 200, along the Buritaca River.

 The Lost City site was officially opened to visitors in 1981, but only by helicopter.
-Until the indigenous government said it was not allowed, because after nearly 15 years, they were landing in the main terrace and destroying it.
-Now, the only way in is a days long trek, with their approval.
+Until the indigenous government said it was not allowed because, after nearly 15 years, they were landing on the main terrace and destroying it.
+Now, the only way in is a days-long trek, with their approval.

 How Long is the Trek to the Lost City?

 The total distance of the trek to and from the Lost City site is 45km, using the same jungle path.
 It’s estimated that if you factor in the steep uphill and downhill climbs along this route, in both directions, the total distance is around 1.5 times this, meaning you will rack up closer to 65-70km trekking here.